 Have a couple of leftover bananas that are about to go bad?
 Don’t fret- and DEFINITELY don’t throw them away!
 Learn everything you need to know on how to freeze bananas and use them for future recipes like smoothies, muffins, etc. Plus, I’ll share my top 25 favorite healthy banana recipes you can make with frozen bananas!

-Here’s the scenario…
+Okay, so here’s the scenario…

-At first, the purpose of those bananas were originally for lunches or smoothies.
-Then you forget to pack a banana in with the lunches.
-You forget again….and again.
+At first, the original purpose of those bananas was for lunches or smoothies.
+BUT, then you forget to pack a banana in with the lunches.

-Now the bananas are turning brown and you think “I will make banana bread!”
-Then you get busy and even though the ripe bananas are staring at you EVERY DAY you can’t seem to find the time to bake a couple loaves of banana bread.
+Now, the bananas are turning brown and you think, “I will make banana bread!”.
+Then, you get busy and even though the ripe bananas are staring at you every day, you can’t seem to find the time to bake a couple of loaves of banana bread.